muellsen/PCM/README.md

 This is the PCM MATLAB package for perspective M-estimation.
-The package introduces an optimization model for maximum likelihood-type estimation (M-estimation) that generalizes a large class of known statistical models, including Huber’s concomitant M-estimation model, the scaled Lasso, \nu-Support Vector Machine Regression, and penalized estimation with structured sparsity.
+The package introduces an optimization model for maximum likelihood-type estimation (M-estimation) that generalizes a large class of known statistical models, including Huber’s concomitant M-estimation model, the scaled Lasso, \nu&-Support Vector Machine Regression, and penalized estimation with structured sparsity.
 The model, termed perspective M-estimation, leverages the observation that a wide class of convex M-estimators with concomitant scale as well as structured norms are instances of perspective functions.